aledha/Notes-2024-2025/Masters/Coupling of Mechanics and Electrophysiology.md

 $$
 where $\mathbf{s}$ are state variables defined in each cell (and in each point in the intracellular domain) and $\lambda$ is the stretch.
 Notice that $\mathbf{s}$ here differs from the deformed sheet axis $\mathbf{s}$.

+## Land model
+After the intracellular calcium is released

 The Land model details the active tension as
 $$
 \begin{equation}